 The territory’s airline, Air Saint-Pierre, only has turboprops, which aren’t capable of operating the route.
-So they leased a Boeing 737 to operate the flight once weekly flight.
+So the airline leased a Boeing 737 for the once weekly flight.

 This was the first time ever that we saw a nonstop link between these territories and mainland France.
 There were some other things that made this route interesting:

 - The runway in Saint Pierre is only 5,900 feet long, so the plane had to be weight restricted, meaning the flight could only transport at most 100 passengers (that means most passengers get an empty middle seat)